A thin needle-like filament painlessly entered my tricep, and I secured it with an adhesive patch.

 The reports I got back, paired with the dietitian (thanks Carlee) providing me advice made for an enjoyable, useful, and personal experience.

 Pro Tip: the CGM app can make or break your trial.
-Nutrisense is one of the few that integrates directly with the FreeStyle Libre.
+Nutrisense is one of the few that integrates directly with the hardware.
 With many of the others, you must download another app.

-From my research, this is the top continuous glucose monitor for most people.
+Now that they use the Stelo Glucose Biosensor, this is one of the top continuous glucose monitors.
 Read my full Nutrisense review here, or get your own below.

-Use the exclusive Nutrisense code URBAN for $25 off
+Use NutriSense CGM discount code URBAN to save $25 off

 Most Popular: Levels Health